 If you’re looking for a good book to get you started, check out the Little Book of Common Sense Investing.
 The book is written by John Bogle, the founder of Vanguard Group and creator of the world’s first mutual fund.

 There is nothing wrong with working harder.
 In fact, you should be working hard every day at everything you do.
-However, hard work alone does not guarantee big earnings or result in accumulating enough to become a millionaire.
+However, hard work alone does not guarantee big earnings or result in accumulating enough wealth to become a millionaire.

 Small, intelligent tweaks to things you are already doing can have a huge impact on your bottom line.
 Figure out what changes will make the biggest difference for you and go after them.

 One great example is the Pareto Principle, named for economist Vilfredo Pareto.
 It states that for many events, about 80 percent of the results come from 20 percent of the work.
-Look at your own work - which 20 percent of your work produce 80 percent of the results?
-Double down on those and watch your hard work pay off.
+Look at your own work - which 20 percent of your work produces 80 percent of the results?
+Double down on those activities and watch your hard work pay off.

 Look at everything you are doing on a daily basis.
 How does it contribute to building wealth or advancing your career?
 Consider giving up work activities that don’t directly contribute to increasing your net worth or helping you get ahead.

 Figure out what decisions or tasks you can automate throughout your day.
 Every decision you make requires willpower and discipline.
 As the day progresses, you have less and less energy to make decisions.

 The more you can automate, the less of your willpower you will have to deplete.
 This way you can focus your decision-making on what adds to your bottom line or helps you make progress.